all Weights and measurements worksheets

 Are you ready to do some calculations with weight?
 Weighing scales at the ready...

 Ready for some calculations with length?
 Rulers at the ready...

 Volume is the amount of 3D space that an object occupies.
-Volume can be measured in cubes.
 Calculate the number of cubes in each shape to work out the volume (measured in cubic centimetres, cm3).